rocketjishao/tagSeq/README.md

 [![DOI](https://zenodo.org/badge/240644522.svg)](https://zenodo.org/badge/latestdoi/240644522)
 # Note
-### This is used for data analysis of NAD tagSeq protocol, the demo files are mainly for Arabidopsis
+### The demo files are mainly for Arabidopsis and data analysis of NAD tagSeq protocol

 # Table of content
 - [Table of content](#table-of-content)